GuyAronson/Chat/README.md

 # Talk To Me Bro
+This is the submition of assignment 2.
+In order to access the code written for the submition of assignment 1 Switch to the branch 'main'.
 ## Getting Started
 ### Chat UI - React
 The chat UI runs on port 3000.